 Do you have hidden anxiety?
 Yes, chronic stress can end up eating away at you until you feel like there’s nothing left.
 But is that chronic stress causing anxiety on a deeper level?
-Unfortunately, stress can affect your health, your relationships, your job, and even your mood.
+Unfortunately, stress can affect your health, your relationships, your job, and especially your mood.
 So finding a way to manage your stress is an important part of making sure it doesn’t become overwhelming.

 When you’re stressed out, you can feel it.
 Your emotions run wild, you feel constantly drained, and it seems like you can’t catch a break.
 But anxiety can also cause you to experience these same symptoms.
 Often masquerading as stress, anxiety causes feelings of fear, panic, tension, sleeplessness, and irritability.
 (1)

 Here are seven signs that your stress is actually hidden anxiety:

 Anxiety causes constant worry.
 In particular, anxiety makes you feel like everything is out of your control and things are absolutely going to go wrong.
 Sure, stress can cause worry, but anxiety is characterized by a feeling of constant, consistent worry.

 Insomnia is a common symptom of anxiety.
 Can you sleep when you’re worried?
 The constant stress, worry and tension you feel can make it difficult to quiet your mind and fall asleep at night.
 The lack of sleep becomes extremely detrimental to both your psychological and your physical well-being.
 (2)

 Panic attacks can be caused by chronic anxiety.
 You see, the constant worry you experience on a day-to-day basis eventually becomes so overwhelming that even a small event can trigger a terrifying attack.
 (3)

 4. Stomach Problems